 - 5.6.3.2 The administrator shall assess the situation and implement any non-punitive action appropriate to the circumstances: e.g. restrict service, require restitution.
-However, disciplinary sanctions may only be imposed through the judicial process described in Article 4. - 5.6.3.3 The student shall be entitled to written notification of: - Any non-disciplinary action of the administrator, and the rationale. - b.
-The right to appeal the administrator's decision to the University Student Appeals Board, under 4.5.3.2d, of this document. - 5.6.4 In common with regulations, Administrative Rulings applicable to students shall comply with Sections 1.5.1 through 1.5.7 and Section 1.5.11 of this document.
+However, disciplinary sanctions may only be imposed through the judicial process described in Article 4. - tion of: - a.
+Any non-disciplinary action of the administrator, and the rationale. - b.
+The right to appeal the administrator's decision to the University Student Appeals Board, under 4.5.3.2d. of this document. - 5.6.4 In common with regulations, Administrative Rulings applicable to students shall comply with Sections 1.5.1 through 1.5.7 and Section 1.5.11 of this document.